martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element click selector.md

 # Element click selector

-Click element selector works similarly to
+Element click selector works similarly to
 [Element selector] [element-selector].
-It's main purpose is also for element selector that could be given as parent elements to its child selectors.
-Only difference is that *Click element selector* can interact with the web page by clicking on buttons to load new elements.
+It's main purpose also is element selection that could be given as parent elements to its child selectors.
+The only difference is that *Element click selector* can interact with the web page by clicking on buttons to load new elements.
 For example a page might use JavaScript and AJAX for pagination or item loading.